ryuunoakaihitomi/PowerAct/README.md

 ```

 Class `PowerActX` provides advanced power actions, but it only for **rooted** environment.
+Nevertheless, if you only use the library without `PowerAct` and `PowerButton` class, you don't need to create `poweract_config.xml`.
+Use `ExternalUtils.disableExposedComponents()` to make the exposed components for `PowerAct` invisible.

 If you want to know more...
 * Demo app's source code.
 For example, [MainActivity.java](app/src/main/java/demo/power_act/MainActivity.java).